 Why Would You Want a Firm Pillow?

 Pillow loft refers to how high it sits when laying flat.
-A pillow with a high loft with be a thicker pillow, whereas a pillow with low loft will be more on the thin side.
+A pillow with high loft with be a thicker pillow, whereas a pillow with low loft will be more on the thin side.
 A high lift pillow also often looks a bit more rounded out and have a gusset, or panel along the sides to make the pillow a bit more rectangular in shape.

 What to Consider When Choosing a Firm Pillow

-What is your sleep position?
+What’s your sleep position?

 Do you know the difference between a high and low loft?